BEST TYPE OF INSULATION BOARDS| 2024 |*

 Boards with high density boast strong compressive strength, making them ideal for flooring.
 Phenolic foams, crafted with densities up to 160 kg/m³, find utility in areas with high moisture, like bathrooms and toilets.
 They are also effective for insulation above rafters and as thermal insulation boards placed between and beneath rafters, particularly in pitched roofs with tiles or slates.

 It can be used in a variety of wall and floor applications, which makes it a great solution for a range of constructions.
+You are free to copy and share the text from this blog, as long as you provide proper credit and a link to the original source-https://insulationgo.co.uk/.
 Used extensively in the building industry for a number of application areas including roofing (Xtratherm Safe-R SR/PR), cavity board (Xtratherm SR/CW), external wall board (Kingspan K5), plasterboard dry linings systems (Xtratherm Safe-R SR/TB or Kingspan K118) and floor insulation (Kingspan K103 or Xtratherm SR/UF Safe-R).
 Phenolic foam is also used in a number of highly specialised applications including fire doors, highly fire resistant panels and for insulation in surface ships, off-shore installations and submarines.
 It has also been used in heating, ventilating and air conditioning applications for many years.

 Phenolic boards will likely be the most expensive of all the rigid foam insulation options available on the UK market, however being low thermal conductivity insulation enables high levels of thermal performance to be achieved utilising thinner sections of insulation.
 The exceptionally low thermal conductivity of closed cell phenolic foam boards means that appropriate insulation efficiency can be achieved with the thinnest possible material.